 CWStudio is fast, computationally efficient and portable generator of various CW signals for telegraphy training purposes.
 Besides efficiency and portability, it is designed to simulate as much as possible a real air listening.

 It can generate signals of various complexity, from one sine signal without any noise, to AGC-like complex air signal mix with possible hum, chirp, detuning, hand irregularities and so on.
+It can also generate stereo and multichannel (surround) sound with surround panning.

 The project was started in 2008 and after reaching any usability it was registered in April 2010 on SourceForge.
 From a simple command line tool, it has become a fully functional application with many features.